chandler-reid/demo/contribution-guidelines.md

 By contributing to this project, you agree that your contributions will be licensed under the project's license (mention the specific license, e.g., MIT, Apache 2.0).
 Make sure you have read and understand the project's license before contributing.
 TODO:(cr) - Confirm license with C-Suite

-Thank you for considering contributing to the [Repository Name] project!
+Thank you for considering contributing to the BOSS.Tech project!
 Your help is greatly appreciated.

 If you have any questions or need assistance, feel free to contact us in the [Discussions](https://github.com/your-username/repo-name/discussions) or [Issues](https://github.com/your-username/repo-name/issues) section.